0-Gixty-0/Grupp-11-OOPP/README.md

 # SailingGame
 **Project Descripiton:** A 2d, openworld adventure game made in Java with Maven for the TDA367/DIT213 course at Chalemers University of Technology with focus on perfect MVC implementation, OOP principles and extendability.

 **Project Boundaries:** The boundaries set for this project is that its a game logically and visually based on 2d tiles, tiles are either entities (living things) or terrain (non living).
+Its supposed to be played with a keyboard.
+Other than that its a very open scope which is what we intended.

 **License:** Released under MIT License, see LICENSE for more information.